Brisket Cooking Time in Oven: Time by Weight at 275°F

 Brisket Cooking Time in Oven: The Secret to Perfect Results

 Cooking a perfect brisket in the oven requires patience, the right temperature, and an understanding of how long to cook it.
-Here's a breakdown of the brisket cooking time in oven:
+Here's a breakdown of recommended cooking times:

 Keep in mind that these times are estimates.
 Always use a meat thermometer to check the internal temperature.
 The goal is to reach around 190–200°F (88–93°C) for a tender, juicy brisket.